LaunchCodeEducation/java-web-development/src/chapters/sql-part1/queries.rst

    ALTER TABLE LiWedding
    ADD CanDrink boolean;

-This adds a column to the ``LiWedding`` table, but it does *not* fill that column with values.
+This adds the ``CanDrink`` column to the ``LiWedding`` table, but it does *not* fill that column with values.
 We will need to update each guest's entry in the table once we confirm how old they are.

 .. admonition:: Note